Existing Program Evaluation (EPE) Application Reviews

 • Proposals that seek to test moderators, mediators and/or conduct cost-benefit analyses, in addition to evaluating the impact of the program on children’s outcomes, tend to score higher on these criteria.

-• Section 2, questions 1 and 2; Section 1, questions 7 and 8 are also considered if other current or potential funding partners exist and/or if the proposed evaluation is part of a larger project
+• Section 2, questions 1 and 2; Section 1, questions 8 is also considered if other current or potential funding partners exist and/or if the proposed evaluation is part of a larger project.

 • Collaboration